flamableassassin/sandustry-modding-types/docs/runtime-model.md

 entry reference.
 Likewise, do not use a direct worker mutation in main code just because the namespace has a similar name.

-## Shared operations

-Some read operations and types are re-exported into both entry points from `src/shared`.
-Their presence in the shared source tree explains the overlap; it does not make every method in the surrounding namespace shared.

-When both contexts need the same data, use the documented event or shared-buffer APIs.
-Shared buffers are typed arrays.
-A lookup can return `undefined`, while a worker-side `require()` can create or obtain the requested buffer as declared.

 ## Coordinates and identifiers